philippstockerl/BachelorThesis/README.md

 # BachelorThesis
-This is the corresponding code for my bachelor thesis titled: A Comparison of Static and Dynamic Route Planning of Unmanned Vehicles
+This is the corresponding code for my bachelor thesis titled: "Robust and Adaptive Path Planning for Autonomous Vehicles in Spatio-Temporal Cost Fields".